Heathrow Airport: Terminal 5

-Terminal 5 lies between the northern and southern runways at the western end of the Heathrow site and was opened by Queen Elizabeth II on 14 March 2008, some 19 years after its inception.
-It opened to the public on 27 March 2008, and British Airways and its partner company Iberia have exclusive use of this terminal, which has 50 gates, including 3 hardstands.
+Terminal 5 lies between the northern and southern runways at the western end of the Heathrow site and was opened by Queen Elizabeth II on 14 March 2008, 19 years after its inception; then it opened to the public on 27 March 2008.
 The first passenger to enter Terminal 5 was a UK ex-pat from Kenya who passed through security at 04:30 on the day.
 He was presented with a boarding pass by British Airways CEO Willie Walsh for the first departing flight, BA302 to Paris.
 During the two weeks after its opening, operations were disrupted by problems with the terminal's IT systems, coupled with insufficient testing and staff training, which caused over 500 flights to be cancelled.

 Terminal 5 is exclusively used by British Airways as its global hub.
 However, because of the merger, between 25 March 2012 and 12 July 2022, Iberia's operations at Heathrow were moved to the terminal, making it the home of International Airlines Group.
 On 12 July 2022, Iberia's flight operations were moved back to Terminal 3.
 On 7 July 2020, American moved to Terminal 5, to allow for easier connections from American's transatlantic flights to British Airways flights during the pandemic.
-However, all the American flights, except JFK, have returned to Terminal 3.
 China Southern Airlines used Terminal 5 due to the pandemic until it was relocated to Terminal 4 in November 2022.